 Source: Breitbart, November 25, 2008.

-Asha Bangalore (Northern Trust): Weakness in consumer spending most likely
+Asha Bangalore (Northern Trust): Weakness in consumer spending most likely to persist

 "Nominal consumer spending fell 1.0% in October, while inflation adjusted consumer spending dropped 0.5%.
 Inflation adjusted consumer spending has declined for five straight months, the longest string of declines since the 1981-82 recession.
 Based on October data and conservative assumptions about November and December, consumer spending is most likely to post a 4.0% drop in the fourth quarter after a 3.7% decline in the third quarter.

 "The 0.3% increase in personal income during October follows a 0.1% gain in September that was affected by hurricanes.
 Personal saving as a percent of disposable income was 2.4% in October compared with 1.0% in September.
 A small upward drift in personal saving is emerging."